 The display itself gets a big upgrade too.
 It is markedly brighter than the older Acaia Pearl Models.

-On the old Pearl, you kind of had to guess at what modes the scale was in; The Pearl 2021 model has dedicated graphical indicators for modes: pour over gets a rain drop, and portafilter mode gets a square box.
+On the old Pearl, you type of had to guess at what modes the scale was in; The Pearl 2021 model has dedicated graphical indicators for modes: pour over gets a rain drop, and portafilter mode gets a square box.

 New and Improved Modes

-Through software updates, the older Pearl models introduced new brewing modes and other improvements, including timer enhancements, auto start and auto tare modes, a drink mode and espresso coffee modes.
+Through software updates, the older Pearl models introduced new brewing modes and other improvements, including timer enhancements, auto start and auto tare modes, a drink mode and espresso modes.

 The Acaia Pearl 2021 now has a visual, genuine time flow rate indicator!
 It is a series of lit dots in a row, above the number readout area of the scale’s display, and it is executed brilliantly.
 The middle 9 dots represent from 0 to 2.5g/second flow rate and spread out left and right to give a in truth good indication of how fast or slow you’re adding water to your brew.
-The 2.5g indicator lights are brighter than the others, to provide you with a visual cue for a pouring rate used by many pros and pour over coffee champions.
+The 2.5g indicator lights are brighter than the others, to provide you with a visual cue for a pouring rate used by most pros and pour over coffee champions.
 The next pair of brighter lights are at the 6.5g/second flow rate indicators, which is a safe maximum pouring speed if you want a faster brew.

-The design and implementation of the live flow rate indicator assists you control and ease your flow of water to a bed of coffee so it’s very consistent and even.
+The design and implementation of the live flow rate indicator assists you control and ease your flow of water to a bed of coffee so it’s extremely consistent and even.
 Acaia executed this brilliantly and I certainly appreciated it’s addition to the scale’s UI.

 About the author

-This post is inspired by the idea at CoffeeGeek, a community website, with the objective is to inform, educate and entertain coffee and espresso lovers.
+This article is inspired by the idea at CoffeeGeek, a community website, with the objective is to inform, educate and entertain coffee and espresso lovers.
 Coffee Geek is one of the oldest specialty coffee websites, and a lot of baristas, coffee champions and roasters started their career with questions on the Coffee Geek forums.